codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.02.02 - Tue

+* Changed structs.NRoute to always be a slice, so that multiple routes can be supported.
+This will be needed for Search by Device ID.
+* Started organizing the Search in adapters/citysourced.
+* Test OK.
+* Saved to GIT.

 ### 2016.02.01 - Mon

 * Reworked the Create code in the CitySourced Adapter.
 There is now a very clean division between the Normal structs, the native structs, and process managers.
 Create working very well with this new division.